aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-dapp.md

 npm start
 ```

-You will now have a basic React app running in your browser.
+You will now have a basic React app running in your browser at: http://localhost:3000/

 ## Step 2: Integrate the Aptos Wallet Web3 API